MR-MoRRiSoN/RemotePlay_VPN_MANAGER/README.md

 ## 📋 About

-**RemotePlay VPN Manager** is a Spring Boot-based backend application that provides a custom REST API layer on top of WireGuard.
-It allows programmatic management of VPN peers, tunnels, and configurations — eliminating the need for manual CLI interaction with WireGuard.
+**RemotePlay VPN Manager** is a Spring Boot REST API that wraps WireGuard's CLI into clean HTTP endpoints.
+Nothing groundbreaking — but if you need a **simple, free, self-hosted solution** to manage WireGuard programmatically without paying for commercial tools like Tailscale or WireGuard Business, this does the job well.

+It handles peer creation, session management, time-limited access, and real-time connection monitoring — all over a straightforward REST interface.

 ---

 ## ✨ Features

-- 🔐 **WireGuard Integration** — manage peers, keys, and tunnel configs via REST API
+- 🔐 **WireGuard lifecycle control** — start/stop the VPN service via API
-- 👤 **Role-based access control** — admin authentication & authorization
-- ⚙️ **System-level command execution** — interacts with WireGuard CLI under the hood
-- 🌐 **RESTful API** — clean endpoints for VPN lifecycle management
+- 👥 **Peer management** — create, list, update and remove VPN clients
+- ⏱ **Time-limited sessions** — create clients with a session expiry time
+- 📊 **Connection monitoring** — see who's connected, how many, and their stats
+- 🔑 **Server key access** — retrieve VPN server public data
-- 🔒 **Secure by design** — credentials managed via environment variables
+- 🔒 **Role-based authentication** — secured with Spring Security

 ---